mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_11_VPN Gateways and Tunnelling.md

 ### Task 2: Create a Gateway Subnet and a Virtual network Gateway.

-In this tak you will Create a Gateway Subnet and a Virtual network Gateway which will enable you to create a connection between On-Prem and your Azure VNet.
+In this task you will Create a Gateway Subnet and a Virtual network Gateway which will enable you to create a connection between On-Prem and your Azure VNet.